DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-10-ect-teaching-challenge.md

 ### The benefits and challenges of getting pupils to practise

 Independent practice is vital to pupil learning and success.
 To learn, pupils need to think hard about the content they have been taught (Coe, 2013).
 Effective teachers give plenty of class time for independent practice (Rosenshine, 2012).
-It has clear benefits for pupils’ learning in terms of:
+It has clear benefits for pupils' learning in terms of:

 - Developing pupil fluency: When pupils practise, their understanding becomes more fluent and automatic, making it easier for pupils to apply their knowledge and learn new material (Rosenshine, 2012).
 - Helping pupils remember: For example, retrieval practice (getting pupils to recall what they have learned) is one of the best ways to ensure pupils remember learning at a later date (Pashler et al., 2008).

 Sometimes pupils avoid thinking hard – we all do.
 They also form unrealistic views of how much they know.
-Therefore, when given a choice, they often don’t choose effective study approaches (Pashler et al., 2008).
+Therefore, when given a choice, they often don't choose effective study approaches (Pashler et al., 2008).
 For example, re-reading their notes may feel easy.
 Trying to recall what they have learned without support from peers or scaffolding feels harder, but is far more effective (Dunlosky et al., 2013).
 As pupils are also easily distracted, Ms Silva can best ensure they think hard by insisting that pupils practise independently.

 ### Getting pupils ready for independent practice